helmutsimon/selectiontest/docs/source/cli.rst

 For details use command ``cli test-neutrality-from-vcf --help''.

-This requires vcf data and panel (proband) details in the format used by the 1000 Genomes Project at ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/.
+This requires vcf data and sample panel details in the format used by the 1000 Genomes Project at ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/.